MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/GRAMMARS.md

 There may also be further unclarfied grammars around.

-## List of Grammars in package de.monticore
+## General: List of Grammars in package de.monticore

 ### MCBasics.mc4  (stable)
 * This grammar defines absolute basics, such as spaces,